mediacms-io/mediacms/docs/admins_docs.md

 ## 15. Debugging email issues
 On the [Configuration](https://github.com/mediacms-io/mediacms/blob/main/docs/admins_docs.md#5-configuration) section of this guide we've see how to edit the email settings.
-In case we are yet unable to receive email from MediaCMS, the following may help us debug the issue - in most cases it is an issue of setting the correct username, password or TLS option
+In case we are yet unable to receive email from VideoCMS, the following may help us debug the issue - in most cases it is an issue of setting the correct username, password or TLS option

 Enter the Django shell, example if you're using the Single Server installation: